keeeper85/keeeper85/README.md

 ## TechStack

-### Cause this is GitHub, let's focus on the technologies I've worked with:
 * Java 8 (mostly, sometimes some higher tier features)
 * IntelliJ IDEA & Maven
 * JUnit for testing